Pam Hall (artist): Life and career

 She was born in Kingston, Ontario and received a BFA from Concordia University and a MEd (Art Education) from the University of Alberta.
 In 1973, Hall moved to St. John's.
 She taught art and worked for the provincial Department of Education.

 Hall provided the illustrations for the 1977 children's book Down By Jim Long's Stage written by Al Pittman; she received the Amelia Frances Howard-Gibbon Illustrator's Award from the Canadian Library Association for her work.
 In 1982, she wrote and illustrated On the Edge of the Eastern Ocean.

 She held solo exhibitions at the Grenfell Art Gallery (later The Rooms) in 1982 and 1984.
 Her installation The Coil: A History in Four Parts was presented in Canada and Japan and later purchased by the National Gallery of Canada.
 In 2001, she presented the installation New Readings in Female Anatomy at the Art Gallery of Newfoundland (later The Rooms); the following year, it was presented at the Carleton University Art Gallery in Ottawa.
 Parts of this work have been presented in Vancouver, Montreal and Providence, Rhode Island.
 She was a founding member of the Eastern Edge Gallery in St. John's which is artist-run.

 Her film Under the Knife: Personal Hystories was named Best Atlantic Canadian documentary at the Atlantic Film Festival in 1995.
-In 1998, she received the Best Art Direction Award at the festival her work on the film Extraordinary Visitor.
+In 1998, she received the Best Art Direction Award at the festival for her work on the film Extraordinary Visitor.

 Hall was a member of the Canadian Advisory Committee on the Status of the Artist in 1988.
 She has also served as president of the Cultural Industries Association for Newfoundland.

 Her art is included in the collections of The Rooms Provincial Art Gallery, the National Gallery of Canada, the Canada Council Art Bank, Global Affairs Canada, Maruha Nichiro Corporation in Tokyo and the government of Newfoundland and Labrador.